Topics: Philosophy

 Those who are tender minded are, Intellectualistic, Idealistic, Optimistic, Religious, Free-Willist, Monistic, Dogmatical.
 The tough minded are, Sensationalistic, Materialistic, Pessimistic, Irreligious, Fatalistic, Pluralistic, Skeptical.

 To me this is a great direction, and my interest would be to further break down the sources of a person’s temperament.
 Where does it come from?
 How is it formed?
-Read the rest of this entry »

 The inner self